 By Arundhati Swamy

-But wait, before you read further here’s something for you to do.
+But wait, before you read further, here’s something for you to do.
 Take a minute to pause and reflect upon how you have been doing so far.
 Are you doing or saying things that help you stay in touch with your teen?
-Or are they widening the communication gap between you and your teen?
+Or, are they widening the communication gap between you and your teen?
 Without realising it, you may often continue to do the same things over and over again, even if they don’t yield the results you want so badly.
 Mostly because you don’t know how else or what else you could do differently.
 If you are feeling confused or distressed right now, just take a deep breath and tell yourself it's okay to feel this way.
-And then continue to read on to find renewed energy, to start all over again or just add some ideas to your own storehouse.
-Hopefully you will soon be having some amusing and compelling conversations with your lovely teenager.
+And, continue to read on to find renewed energy to start all over again or just add some ideas to your own storehouse.
+Hopefully, you will soon be having some amusing and compelling conversations with your lovely teenager.

 For starters, let’s take a look at the questions you could be asking your teen.
 Sample this conversation: sharp, short and succinct.